MichaelStott/tech-squawks/web/content/aws/iam/introduction.md

 ### Authentication

-Authentication verifies the idenitty of the caller.
+Authentication verifies the identity of the caller.
 To accomplish this, IAM provides user and group entities for managing user identity information.
 Users, which typically define human users, groups, which can manage permissions for a group of users, and roles, which can be assumed by a caller to perform a given set of actions.

 ### Authorization

 Once the identity of the caller has been verified, the next step is to determine whether they are authorized to perform the requested action.
-To accomplish this, IAM checks identitiy permissions against policies, which determine the allowed and restricted actions for a given user.
+To accomplish this, IAM checks identity permissions against policies, which determine the allowed and restricted actions for a given user.
 Additionally, IAM also provides Attribute Access Control (ABAC), which allows or denies a given action based on the tags associated with a given caller.

 ## Non-Features